akamai/mPulseAPI.jl/docs/src/RepositoryAPI.md

 :    The folder path that this tenant is in

 `description::AbstractString`
-:    The description of this app entered into mPulse
+:    The description of this tenant entered into mPulse

 `created::DateTime`
 :    The timestamp when this object was created